E-Kittle/fb-api/README.md

 ## Configuration
 In order to properly run this application, you will your own environmental variables.
 The required variables are as follows:
- - DB_URL : For your database
+ - DB_URL: For your database
  - SECRET: For your JWT key